Alison Holland, EdD | Web Developer

 Skills

-• Back-end development including Object-Oriented Programming (Python) and database integration (SQL, Jinja, PHP)
+• Back-end development, including Object-Oriented Programming (Python) and database integration (SQL, Jinja, PHP)

 • Version control (Git, GitHub)